 Advanced certifications and specializing with personal training

 Once you have gathered some experience in the personal training industry you might find yourself gravitating towards one style of training over others.
 You may discover that you prefer working with individuals with muscular imbalances and that you are good at correcting them.
 There are advanced certifications that will fit almost every direction you want to take personal training.
 For example NASM’s corrective exercise specialist would be a great advanced certification for working with individuals with muscular imbalances.
-You also might find that you would rather work with peak performance athletes that are trying to get the top of their respective sport.
+You also might find that you would rather work with peak performance athletes that are trying to get top of their respective sport.
 For this type of training I would recommend NASM’s performance exercise specialist or NSCA’s CSCS.
 There are literally dozens of other specialized certifications such as a weight loss specialist certification or youth exercise specialist certification.
 ACE also has some great specialization certifications such as a health coach certification or a group instructor certification.
 These specialization certifications will take your knowledge of specific topics to a whole new level.
-On top of gaining this helpful information they also fulfill your continuing education requirements so its a win-win!
-If you are wondering “how to become a personal trainer that people look up to?”, Getting a specialist certification is what you need to do!
+On top of gaining this helpful information they also fulfill your continuing education requirements so there is no losing!
+If you are wondering how you can become a great trainer that people look up to?, Getting a specialist certification is what you need to do!

 Look at you!
-You made it to the end of this monster article on how to become a personal trainer!
+You made it to the end of this monster article!
 I really hope you gained some valuable information from this guide.
 Personal training is definitely the best job I have ever worked in my life and I can’t imagine doing anything else.
 The feeling that you get from helping people reach their goals and live healthy lifestyles is extremely rewarding and I am grateful for that every single day.
 With drive, ambition and the help of this guide you should be able to get certified and start working full-time as a personal trainer in no time!
-This post is just the beginning, make sure to check out my other articles on PTpioneer.com because the whole point of this website is to help people get started and excel in the industry.
-So right now, I suggest that you think long and hard about what type of clients you would like to train and then check out my article on the best personal trainer certifications so you can find the one that will fit your training style!
-My top two certification that I recommend right now are the NASM cert and the ACE cert.
-I highly suggest you check those two out to get you started on the right path!
-If you have any questions or comments or tips for how I can improve my website, leave me a comment down below!
+This post is just the beginning, make sure to check out my other articles on PTpioneer.com because the whole point of this website is to help people get started in the industry.
+So right now I suggest that you think long and hard about what type of clients you would like to train and then check out my article on the best personal trainer certifications so you can find the one that will fit your training style!
+If you have any questions or comments or tips for how I can improve my website leave me a comment down below!
 Make sure to spread the word about my website especially if you have friends or family that are also trying to get into the health and fitness industry.
-I hope you guys enjoyed my article on how to become a personal trainer!
+I hope you guys enjoyed my article!
 Good luck on your path to personal training, it is a great one!
 Now get out there and help some people achieve their goals! 🙂